 Get Treated for Repetitive Strain Back Injury in Singapore Now

 If left untreated, repetitive strain back injuries will lead to chronic pain such that even simple everyday activities like getting dressed can prove to be an extremely uncomfortable or painful experience.
 You will also be more susceptible to developing further, secondary injuries.
-Speak to Dr Gowreeson Thevendran, a qualified sports injury doctor in Singapore to find a suitable treatment for your repetitive strain back injury or sports injury.
-Book an appointment and visit Dr Gowreeson’s sports and orthopaedic clinic today.
+Speak to Dr Gowreeson Thevendran, a qualified sports injury doctor at Orthofoot MD in Singapore, to find a suitable treatment for your repetitive strain back injury or sports injury.
+Book an appointment and visit Dr Gowreeson’s sports and orthopaedic clinic in Singapore today.

-Frequently Asked Questions About Repetitive Strain Back Injury or Sports Injury
+Frequently Asked Questions About Repetitive Strain Back Injury Treatment in Singapore

 1. Who is most at risk of developing a repetitive strain injury?

 As mentioned, RSI is caused by trauma to the body due to repetitive actions.
 Some occupations in general are at higher risk of developing RSI due to the nature of their jobs.
 These include:

 - Office or deskbound workers who spend a lot of time typing in front of the monitor.